AviatrixSystems/avxlabs-docs/ace_automation/docs/firenet.md

 Estimated time to complete: `45 minutes`
 ```

 In this lab, the goal is to insert a Palo Alto Firewall into the east-west data path at the AWS transit using Aviatrix FireNet.
-A palo boostrap configuration has been deployed to S3, but otherwise, this will be done solely with the Aviatrix terraform provider.
+A Palo boostrap configuration has been deployed to S3, but otherwise, this will be done solely with the Aviatrix terraform provider.

 The following infrastructure will be deployed terraform:

 - A Palo Alto Networks VM-Series Next-Generation Firewall (BYOL)

-In addition to the explicit infrastructure deployed via Terraform, the Aviatrix platform will also handle programming routes into the respective cloud route tables such that traffic passing through the AWS transit will be forwarded to the FW before returning and continuing across the Aviatrix network (firewall rules allowing).
+In addition to the explicit infrastructure deployed via Terraform, the Aviatrix platform will also handle programming routes into the respective CSP route tables such that traffic passing through the AWS transit will be forwarded to the FW before returning and continuing across the Aviatrix network (firewall rules allowing).

 The Palo bootstrap configuration is set to allow and log RFC1918, so no traffic will be dropped.